 Design and Cat A refurbishment of 100,000sqft grade ‘A’ office space which has expansive views over the Thames and beyond.
 New facilities include extensive cycle and changing facilities, a new reception (by others) and a winter garden and enhanced landscaping of the 19,000sqft roof terrace at fourth floor

-The existing building was constructed in the 1980s, and was refurbished in 2005.
+The existing building was constructed in the 1980s and subsequently refurbished in 2005, prior to this second refurbishment.
 Floorplates are substantial, of around 52,000sqft, a scale relatively rare in the City of London.

 The office floors sit above a deep multi-storey car park and there is also a private club, the Little Ship Club, at ground floor on the Thames frontage.
 The rear third of the building spans over Bell Wharf Lane which provides service access to the building, as well as access to an NCP underground car park, the adjacent building and the City of London’s Walbrook Wharf.